 An FSA lets you pay for many different services.
 Alternative medicine such as chiropractic care is one such service that qualifies for FSA reimbursement.

-A chiropractic visit, exam, or treatment would then be covered by an FSA as long as it's considered medically necessary.
+A chiropractic visit, exam, or treatment would then be covered by an FSA as long as the purpose is to treat a medical condition and not for general good health.
 Transportation to and from the chiropractor (only in case of medical care) could also be considered eligible.

 FSA Eligible Expense Qualifications

-- The IRS makes an important distinction between services for medical necessity vs. services or products that benefit general health.
-A massage may not qualify with your FSA (depending on your plan) unless it is medically necessary, or if you doctor provides a letter of medical necessity.
+The IRS makes an important distinction between services for medical necessity vs. services or products that benefit general health.
+A massage may not qualify with your FSA (depending on your plan) unless recommended by your doctor, who provides a letter of medical necessity (LMN).